robertdebock/docker-compose-semaphore/scripts/README.md

 Two scripts to backup.sh and restore.sh.
-The data will be saved in ./data/.
+The data will be saved in docker-compose-semaphore/data/.

+Run these commands from the docker-compose-semaphore directory.